Jadav Payeng: In popular culture

 The 2013 film documentary Foresting life, directed by the Indian documentary filmmaker Aarti Shrivastava, celebrates the life and work of Jadav Payeng in the Molai forest.
 These are also the focus of William Douglas McMaster's 2013 film documentary Forest Man.
 With US$8,327 pledged on its Kickstarter campaign, the film was brought to completion and taken to a number of film festivals.
 It was awarded the Best Documentary prize at the Emerging Filmmaker Showcase in the American Pavilion at the 2014 Cannes Film Festival.

+Payeng is the subject of the 2016 children's book Jadav and the Tree-Place, written and illustrated by Vinayak Varma.
+The book was published by the open-source children's publishing platform StoryWeaver, and its production was funded by a grant from the Oracle Giving Initiative.
+Jadav and the Tree-Place has been translated into 39 languages, published in print by Pratham Books in 8 Indian languages, and has won the Digital Book of the Year prize at the Publishing Next Industry Awards, 2016, and the Best of Indian Children's Writing: Contemporary Awards, 2019.

-Payeng is the subject of the children's book The Boy Who Grew A Forest: The True Story of Jadav Payeng, written by Sophia Gholz and illustrated by Kayla Harren.
+Payeng is also the subject of the 2019 children's book The Boy Who Grew A Forest: The True Story of Jadav Payeng, written by Sophia Gholz and illustrated by Kayla Harren.
 Published by Sleeping Bear Press, the book won the Crystal Kite Award, the Sigurd F. Olson Nature Writing Award (SONWA) from Northland College, and the Florida State Book Award.
 It has been translated into German and French, and adapted for stage.

-Payeng is also the subject of the children's book Jadav and the Tree-Place, written and illustrated by Vinayak Varma.
-The book was published by the open-source children's publishing platform StoryWeaver, and its production was funded by a grant from the Oracle Giving Initiative.